zlehmann/using-active-model-serializer-v-000/README.md

 ## Objectives

-  1. Understand what ActiveModel::Serializer does.
+  1. Explain what ActiveModel::Serializer does.
   2. Use ActiveModel::Serializer to render JSON with associated objects
-  3. Understand how ActiveModel::Serializer fits into Rails 5.
+  3. Explain how ActiveModel::Serializer fits into Rails 5.

 ## Lesson